azimuth-cloud/azimuth-config/docs/configuration/14-disaster-recovery.md

 This will begin the backup process in the background.
 The status of this backup (and others) can be viewed with the above `backup get` command.

+NOTE: This backup will have the same time-to-live as the configured schedule backups (default = 7 days).
+To change this, pass the `--ttl <hours>` option to the `backup create` command.

 ### Modifying the backup schedule

 The following config options are available for modifying the regular backup schedule: